pragyaai/ndna/_llm/FAQ.md

 Thus, neural genomics supports its claims with statistical geometry and spectral theory, dismissing the idea that its manifold structures are mere sampling illusions.

-## Isn't neural genomics just post-hoc geometry fitting?
-Any set of points in latent space can be given a manifold structure--what proves that your nDNA quantities have causal or epistemic meaning rather than being descriptive artifacts?
+✶ **Isn't neural genomics just post-hoc geometry fitting?
+Any set of points in latent space can be given a manifold structure--what proves that your nDNA quantities have causal or epistemic meaning rather than being descriptive artifacts?**

-This challenge strikes at the heart of geometric interpretability.
+➠ This challenge strikes at the heart of geometric interpretability.
 Neural genomics avoids the pitfall of post-hoc fitting by ensuring that nDNA quantities arise directly from the model's forward dynamics and probabilistic semantics:

 - The *thermodynamic length* is not arbitrary--it is a path integral of epistemic displacement:
   $$